-All allegations of misconduct in science/academics shall be submitted on a form specially prepared by the Office of the Vice Chancellor for Academic Affairs.
-This form should be signed by the person making the allegation and submitted to the Chairperson of the department concerned with copies forwarded to the dean of the appropriate colleges/schools and the vice chancellor for academic affairs.
-The chairperson of the department concerned, the dean and the vice chancellor for academic affairs shall protect the confidentiality of the report.
+All allegations of misconduct in science/academics shall be submitted on a form specially prepared by the Office of the Executive Vice President for Academic Affairs/Provost.
+This form should be signed by the person making the allegation and submitted to the Chairperson of the department concerned with copies forwarded to the dean of the appropriate colleges/schools and the Executive Vice President for Academic Affairs and Provost.
+The chairperson of the department concerned, the dean and the Executive Vice President for Academic Affairs and Provost shall protect the confidentiality of the report.
 Within five (5) days of receipt of the allegation, the chairperson must forward the letter or form of allegation together with his/her comments and a signed Certification of Confidentiality to the dean.
-Within two (2) days of receipt of the said documents, the dean should sign the Certification of Confidentiality and forward it with the documents and his/her comments to the vice chancellor for academic affairs.
-Upon receipt of the documents, the vice chancellor for academic affairs, in conjunction with the dean and the respective department chairperson, will initiate an inquiry into the allegation.
+Within two (2) days of receipt of the said documents, the dean should sign the Certification of Confidentiality and forward it with the documents and his/her comments to the Executive Vice President for Academic Affairs/Provost.
+Upon receipt of the documents, the Executive Vice President for Academic Affairs/Provost, in conjunction with the dean and the respective department chairperson, will initiate an inquiry into the allegation.

 When an allegation of misconduct has been made, an inquiry to determine whether the allegation warrants an investigation will be made immediately.
 Such inquiry, including a written report, will be completed within 60 days of receipt of the allegation.
 The report shall state what evidence was reviewed, summarize the relevant interviews and include the conclusions of the inquiry.
 The individual(s) against whom the allegation was made shall be given a copy of the report of inquiry.
 If they comment on that report, their comments may be made part of the record.

-All documents relative to the inquiry and the final report will be maintained on file with the vice chancellor for academic affairs for at least three years.
+All documents relative to the inquiry and the final report will be maintained on file with the Executive Vice President for Academic Affairs and Provost for at least three years.
 Such documentation will be made available to authorized Health & Human Services (HHS) personnel upon request.

-If the initial inquiry indicates that a full investigation is warranted, the vice chancellor for academic affairs shall, within 30 calendar days of completion of the inquiry, initiate such an investigation.
+If the initial inquiry indicates that a full investigation is warranted, the Executive Vice President for Academic Affairs and Provost shall, within 30 calendar days of completion of the inquiry, initiate such an investigation.

-The vice chancellor for academic affairs shall notify the chancellor to inform the director of the Office of Scientific Integrity (OSI) in writing prior to the initiation of an investigation.
+The Executive Vice President for Academic Affairs and Provost shall notify the chancellor to inform the director of the Office of Scientific Integrity (OSI) in writing prior to the initiation of an investigation.
 The notification shall include the name(s) of the person(s) against whom the allegation(s) have been made, the general nature of the allegation(s), the Public Health Service (PHS) application or grant numbers involved, and any other pertinent information.
 An investigation should ordinarily be completed within 120 days of its initiation.
 This includes conducting the investigation, including the holding of hearings as applicable; preparing the report of the findings, making the report available for comment by the subjects of the investigation, and submitting the report to the OSI.
 If they can be identified, the person(s) who raised the allegation should be provided with those portions of the report that address their role and opinions in the investigation.